lukasvermeer/lukasvermeer.github.io/_posts/2023-02-07-interaction-effects-in-online-experimentation.markdown

   overlay_image: assets/2023-02-27-interaction-effects-in-online-experimentation-header.webp
   overlay_filter: 0.8
   teaser: assets/2023-02-27-interaction-effects-in-online-experimentation-header.webp
+  alt: A teaser image for the Interaction effects in online experimentation post.
+  teaser_alt: A teaser image for the Interaction effects in online experimentation
+    post.
-excerpt: 'Experiments allow us to test how changes to our products affect the behavior of our users.
+excerpt: Experiments allow us to test how changes to our products affect the behavior of our users.
 We make many such changes in many experiments running at the same time.
-As we scale up our experimentation volume at Vista, there will be an increased risk of interactions between experiments occurring.'
+As we scale up our experimentation volume at Vista, there will be an increased risk of interactions between experiments occurring.
 ---

 We say an interaction has occurred when the effects of two—or more—experiments on a metric combined is different from a linear combination of each of those experiments in isolation.
 For example, two individual changes help customers find what they need more easily, while the two combined have the opposite effect.